PetrFlajsingr/realistic_voxel_scene_rendering_in_real_time/README.md

 ### Probes info
 Visualisation of probe atlas.
 You need to click on the `Render probes in the next pass` button for the probes to prepare themselves.
 The texture rendered in the window allows you to either visualize all the data stored within each probe, or it can show you how the scene looks if rendered via probe ray tracing.

+### GBuffer
+Visualisation of parts of gbuffer used in the first part of rendering.